tuananh/jenkins-shared-libraries-tips/README.md

 > Tips and tricks working with Jenkins shared libraries

+If you still have to work with Jenkins in 2022, you may find this useful to you :)

 ## Jenkins and [kaniko](https://github.com/GoogleContainerTools/kaniko)

 Jenkins and kaniko works pretty much out of the box, until you have to use multi-stage Dockerfile, which is quite commonly used these days.